Overview of pelvic pain

 - Irritable bowel syndrome, or IBS, a condition characterized by abdominal pain and loose stools or frequent bowel movements

 - Urinary tract infections (UTIs or bladder infections), an infection causing inflammation of the urinary tract and bladder

 - Vulvodynia, or pain in the external female genitals

 - Diverticulitis, a condition marked by inflammation of parts of the colon

-Because pelvic pain has so many different causes, health care providers perform a variety of tests to determine the cause of your pelvic pain before creating a course of treatment.
+Because pelvic pain has so many different potential causes, healthcare providers perform a variety of tests to determine the cause before creating a treatment plan.